Pre & Post Wax Care

 • Exfoliate & Moisturize

 To help avoid ingrown hairs, start exfoliating with a exfoliating bath glove and scent-free body wash 48 hour post wax.
 Sooner can lead to irritation.
-Exfoliate 3-4 times weekly to keep dead skin from building up resulting in ingrown hairs.
+Exfoliate every time you bathe to keep dead skin from building up resulting in ingrown hairs.
 Begin moisturizing the same day as your wax with a gentle, scent-free moisturizer.
 Keeping the follicles hydrated and plump is also key for keeping ingrown hairs from occurring.

 • Wear cotton underwear or go commando at night